Contents

 And, Because many of the streets are very narrow and twisted, apps like Google Maps I am not reliable or giving you turn by turn walking instructions.

 I’ve watched parents with kiddos in strollers struggling to drag the carriage up and down the many stairs of the many bridges, and it’s tough.
-And that doesn’t begin to cover the struggle for people to experience the city with other mobility issues and ailments.

 I am not trying to dissuade you from seeing Venice.
 I love the historic city and encourage everyone who wants to experience it to come.
-Still, I want to make sure you know all the things to know before visiting Venice to plan ahead.

 Restaurants and some shops close in the afternoon